lsds/KungFu/README.md

 ![async](benchmarks/synchronisation/result/async-scalability.svg)

-All benchmark scripts are available [here](KungFu/benchmarks/synchronisation/)
+All benchmark scripts are available [here](KungFu/benchmarks/synchronisation/).

+## Convergence

+The synchronisation algorithms (``SyncSGDOptimizer``, ``PeerModelAveragingOptimizer`` and ``SyncModelAveragingSGDOptimizer``) can reach the same evaluation accuracy as Horovod.
+We tested this using the ResNet-50 and ResNet-101 models in the [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
+You can add your own KungFu distributed optimizer into the benchmark by adding one line of code, following the way we enable the others.

 ## Contribute